survivejs/webpack-book/manuscript/optimizing/07_performance.md

 ## High-level optimizations

 Webpack uses only a single instance by default, meaning you aren't able to benefit from a multi-core processor without extra effort.
-This is where [thread-loader](https://www.npmjs.com/package/thread-loader) and third-party solutions, such as [parallel-webpack](https://www.npmjs.com/package/parallel-webpack) and [HappyPack](https://www.npmjs.com/package/happypack) come in.
+This is where **thread-loader** and third-party solutions, such as **parallel-webpack**.

 ### **parallel-webpack** - run multiple webpack instances in parallel

-**parallel-webpack** allows you to parallelize webpack configuration in two ways.
+[parallel-webpack](https://www.npmjs.com/package/parallel-webpack) allows you to parallelize webpack configuration in two ways.
 Assuming you have defined your webpack configuration as an array, it can run them in parallel.
 In addition to this, **parallel-webpack** can generate builds based on given **variants**.

 Variants allow you to generate both production and development builds at once.
 They let you to create bundles with different targets to make them easier to consume depending on the environment.
 Variants can be used to implement feature flags when combined with `DefinePlugin` as discussed in the _Environment Variables_ chapter.

 The underlying idea can be implemented using a [worker-farm](https://www.npmjs.com/package/worker-farm).
-In fact, **parallel-webpack** relies on _worker-farm_ underneath.
+In fact, **parallel-webpack** relies on **worker-farm** underneath.

 **parallel-webpack** can be used by installing it to your project as a development dependency and then replacing `webpack` command with `parallel-webpack`.

 {pagebreak}

-### **thread-loader** and _happypack_ - module level parallelism

-**thread-loader** and **parallel-webpack** let you parallelize execution on a module level. **thread-loader** fits into a loader chain.
-[Using it doesn't always guarantee speed improvements, though](https://blog.johnnyreilly.com/2018/12/you-might-not-need-thread-loader.html). _happypack_ is a more involved approach that's in maintenance mode, and it's worth checking out if parallelization with **thread-loader** doesn't work.

 ## Low-level optimizations